DeniseWorthen/UFS_UTILS/sorc/ocnice_prep.fd/docs/ocnice_prep.md

 ## Description of MOM6 and CICE6 restarts

-A warmstart file can be created from an existing restart file by using ESMF Regridding to map fields to a destination grid.
+A warmstart file for MOM6 or CICE6 can be created from an existing restart file by using ESMF Regridding to map fields to a destination grid.
 For MOM6, the procedure produces a warm-start file (composed of T,S,U,V and Interface Height), where the utility creates the interface heights (``eta``) using the sea surface height (``sfc``) and the interface thickness (``h``) in the MOM6 restart.
 A full restart file is not generated because MOM6 has resolution dependent parameterizations, so that restart